 Matthieu studied with Professor Ivan Monighetti at the University of Music in Basel for 14 years.
 He performed in Swiss National Youth Orchestra, Lucerne Festival Academy Orchestra and Tonhalle Orchestra Zurich.

-Mattieu participated in numerous concerts for young talented musicians.
+Matthieu participated in numerous concerts for young talented musicians.
 His debut as a soloist with orchestra took place in 2005 in Neuburg on the Danube (Germany) under the baton of Ivan Monighetti.
-In January 2008 Mattieu performed at the pre-concert of the “Master cycle” series in Bern.
-On January 27th 2009 Mattieu appeared as a soloist with orchestra, presenting the Milhaud First Cello Concerto at the City Concert Hall in Basel, within the frame of the Basel Music Academy advanced program.
+In January 2008 Matthieu performed at the pre-concert of the “Master cycle” series in Bern.
+On January 27th 2009 Matthieu appeared as a soloist with orchestra, presenting the Milhaud First Cello Concerto at the City Concert Hall in Basel, within the frame of the Basel Music Academy advanced program.

 In Summer 2013 Matthieu joined Lucerne Festival Academy Orchestras, and received invaluable orchestra experience under the baton of David Robertson (performing Turangalila Symphony in KKL among other repertoire).
 In December 2013 he performed Wildberger’s Chamber Concerto for cembalo, hammerklavier, piano, synthesiser and strings under the baton of Peter Eötvös.

-In January 2014 Mattieu was invited to collaborate with the Phoenix Ensemble Basel for the performance of Lachenmann’s composition “Two feelings…”
+In January 2014 Matthieu was invited to collaborate with the Phoenix Ensemble Basel for the performance of Lachenmann’s composition “Two feelings…”

-In 2015 Mattiue became the principal cello of the Swiss National Youth Orchestra.
+In 2015 Matthieu became the principal cello of the Swiss National Youth Orchestra.
 In 2016 he performed as a soloist with the Philharmonic Orchestra Budweis at the Summer Academy Biel.